ucsd-cse131-s18/pa2-grading/index.md

 focus on `t` tests.
 In addition, to test command-line argument, you can call `t_i`.

-An old friend is helpful here, too: `valgrind`.
-You can run `valgrind output/some_test.run` in order to get a little more feedback on tests that fail with `-10` as their exit code (which usually indicates a segfault).
-This can sometimes tip you off quite well as to how memory is off, since sometimes you'll see code trying to jump to a constant that's in your code, or other obvious tells that there's something off in the stack.
-Also, if you've done all your stack management correctly, `valgrind` will report a clean run for your program!
+An old friend is helpful here, too: `gdb` (or `lldb` on Mac OSX).
+You can run `gdb output/some_test.run` in order to get a little more feedback on tests that fail with `-10` as their exit code (which usually indicates a segfault).
+This can sometimes tip you off quite well as to how memory is off, since sometimes you'll see code trying to jump to a constant that's in your code, or other information about the specific instruction that fails.
+You can use `set disassembly-flavor intel` to have gdb display assembly in the intel syntax we use, and otherwise debug assembly as usual in gdb.